MY FAVORITE ANCIENT BEADS - as seen with my Western eyes

 FAB 1 - 31 * 7 mm - I have named

-powerful demonstration of ancient abstract art work.
-Note the
+demonstration of ancient abstract artwork.
+Note the many different

 Form, design/motif & color

-How a remarkable bead should look like is of course a subjective
+How a remarkable bead should look like is, of

-For people in China the bead has to be perfect without damage.
+people in China, the bead has to be perfect without damage.
 For

 imperfection.
-I can be remarkable in form, design, motif, color
+It can be remarkable in form, design, motif, color

 * 9 mm